 - Two language courses may count towards the minor.
 These must be two courses of the same language (Arabic, Hebrew, Persian, Turkish. ancient: Akkadian, Biblical Hebrew, Hieroglyphic Egyptian)

-- Three (or more) courses will explore the history, archaeology, literature or religions of the Near East.
-Students may choose to focus on one of these disciplines or on the ancient, late antique, medieval or modern periods across the disciplines.
+- Three (or more) courses will explore the history, archaeology, literature, or religions of the Near East.
+Students may choose to focus on one of these disciplines or on the ancient, late antique, medieval, or modern periods across the disciplines.

 Please Note: No more than one independent study, one non-NES cross-listed course, and one departmentally approved course taken overseas or at another university may be applied toward the minor.